 Many other national civil society organizations are taking actions in order to foster social inclusion.
 According to the Codex of Best Practices for civil society participation in the process of policy making (Кодекс на добри практики за учество на граѓанскиот сектор во процесот на креирање политики), civil society representatives are invited in developing policies in the area of social inclusion.

 The representative bodies of the young people in the country were included in the preparation of the Law on Youth Participation and Youth Policies.

 Social inclusion is a complex subject involving various stakeholders and covering different issues.
 According to the National Strategy for Reduction of Poverty and Social Exclusion in the Republic of Macedonia (Revised 2010-2020), there is a need for systematic, coordinated and long term cooperation between the centers for social work, the municipalities, the employment centers, nongovernmental organizations, the schools, police stations and other organizations, with a view of resolving the social issues.

 Daily work of the centers for social work foreseen regular cooperation with police, courts, units of local self-government, educational institutions and civil society organizations.
 The lowest level of cooperation centers has with the civil society organizations, while the cooperation is somewhat better with the units of local self-government.
 Still, there is a need of widening the cooperation between the Centers and the units of local self-government in order to improve the efficiency and expertise in creating programs or local action plans for social inclusion.

-There is also cooperation between the ministries and international organization.
+There is also cooperation between the ministries and international organizations.
 For example, in 2017 USAID started the implementation of a project “Social Inclusion Through Technology” (Социјална инклузија преку технологија).
-The aim of the project is to help young people with disabilities to become part of the labor market, especially in the fast growing IT sector.
+The aim of the project is to help young people with disabilities to become part of the labor market, especially in the fast-growing IT sector.
 For the aim of the project, USAID signed MoU with the MLSP and the State Labor Inspectorate.